rama1581/rama1581/README.md

 ## ✨ About Me

-I'm a 5th-semester student deeply fascinated by **software technology** and **artificial intelligence (AI)**.
-I thrive in team environments, where I actively contribute to planning and executing activities.
-My drive to learn and explore emerging technologies fuels my journey to continuously develop my skills and bring innovative ideas to life.

-Although I'm at the start of my career, I'm dedicated to expanding my knowledge and taking part in initiatives that sharpen my abilities.
-My ultimate goal is to craft software solutions that are seamless and user-focused while integrating cutting-edge technological advancements.
+I am currently a fifth-semester university student with a passion for exploring new things, often diving deeper into areas of interest.
+Additionally, I enjoy experimenting with and working on programming projects.

 ---

 ## 🎯 Goals

-- Broaden my expertise in **software development** and **machine learning**.
-- Build impactful projects that combine **AI** and **software innovations**.
+- Capable of developing well-crafted and functional projects, **including games and software**.
+- Skilled in **collaborating with others** to ensure the success of ongoing projects.

 ---

 ## 🔧 Skills

-- **Backend Development**: Skilled in creating RESTful APIs and implementing Firebase integrations.
+- **Backend Development**: Proficient in building RESTful APIs and integrating Firebase services.
-- **Programming Languages**: Python, JavaScript, Java.
+- **Programming Languages**: Python, JavaScript, Java, Go.
-- **Version Control**: Experienced with Git and GitHub for collaborative development.
+- **Version Control**: Adept at using Git and GitHub to facilitate teamwork and manage codebases.
-- **Tools & Frameworks**: Familiar with Flask, Node.js, and TensorFlow.
+- **Tools & Frameworks**: Experienced in using Node.js and Spring Boot for developing robust and efficient applications.

 ---